wsn-newsletter Subscribe to WSN.

 Moneyline bets are the simplest form of wager.
 You select which team you think will win.
 If they win, you win.
 If they lose, you lose.

-Just remember, in most cases a game will have a favorite and an underdog and because of that they will have different odds and payout assigned to them by the casino or sportsbook.
+Just remember, in most cases, a game will have a favourite and an underdog, and because of that, they will have different odds and payouts assigned to them.

 The underdog will have longer odds (bigger payout) while the favorite will have shorter odds (smaller payout).
 In other words, a successful bet on a favorite will pay less than a successful bet on an underdog.
 That should be pretty logical since it’s more likely that the team with more skill will win the game.

-We will see moneyline bets listed with American odds and can look a bit confusing.
+We will see moneyline bets listed with American odds, which can look a bit confusing.
 A typical NBA line could look like this:

 • Houston Rockets -150